wb-airbus/soxy/README.md

 ### Citrix

-If you get an error like `failed to open channel handle: virtual channel open failed (last_error = 5)` that's means there are some restrictions on citrix host virtual channels (default behavior in last Citrix version).
+If you get an error like `failed to open channel handle: virtual channel open failed (last_error = 5)` it means there are restrictions on citrix host virtual channels (default behavior in last Citrix version).
 To fix this, if you have (local) administrator privileges, you can disable Citrix restrictions on virtual channels (which is not recommended):

 ```powershell